antonkulaga/semweb/README.md

 org.scalax.semweb.rdf
 ---------------------

-IRI, Resource, BlankNode vocabulary as well as some other basic RDF classes.
+IRI, Resource, BlankNode, Literals, Quads/Triplets as well as some other basic RDF classes + vocabulary.
 What is the most important is that they can be easily pickled/unpickled to be used both on backend and frontend.
+RDF classes also inherit from PatterElement and other QueryElement traits so you can easily use them in SPARQL DSL without conversions

 org.scalax.semweb.sparql